-On 15 February 2023, a joint statement was issued between the United States and Austria, France, Spain, Italy and the United Kingdom, which agreed to extend the suspension of digital services taxes until 30 June 2024 (when it was hoped that the Pillar One MLC would have been signed).
-At the date of this document the signing has not occurred yet.
-On 12 March 2024, the US also agreed with Turkey to suspend its digital services tax until the same date.
-The US Treasury Department published a new joint statement announcing the extension of the compromise agreement to include Turkey.
-On 18 December 2023, the G20/OECD Inclusive Framework on Base Erosion and Profit Shifting (the "Inclusive Framework") issued a statement calling for a finalization of the text of the Pillar One multilateral convention (MLC) by the end of March 2024 with a view to holding a signing ceremony by the end of June 2024.
-On 16 October 2020, the Spanish law (the Law) on DST was published in the Spanish Official Gazette after its prior approval by the Spanish Congress and Senate atus On 14 January 2021, the US Trade Representative (USTR) published the results of the investigations of the Spanish DST, concluding that the features of Spanish DST are unreasonable, discriminatory and challenging.
+On 21 February 2025, US President Trump signed a Presidential Memorandum directing a review and possible renewal of investigations into countries that have implemented DSTs.
+The memorandum specifically targets seven countries: Austria, Canada, France, Italy, Spain, Türkiye and the UK.
+It also directs his administration to identify policies of other nations that may discriminate against US companies or impose burdens on US digital commerce and recommend actions to counteract such policies.
+Further on 20 February 2025, the US Trade Representative opened a public comment period for feedback under the America First Trade Policy Presidential Memorandum and the Reciprocal Trade and Tariffs Presidential Memorandum.
+On 15 February 2023, a joint statement was issued between the United States and Austria, France, Spain, Italy and the United Kingdom, which agreed to extend the suspension of DSTs until 30 June 2024 (when it was hoped that the Pillar One MLC would have been signed).
+At the date of this document the signing has not occurred yet. • On 12 March 2024, the US also agreed with Türkiye to suspend its digital services tax until the same date.
+The US Treasury Department published a new joint statement announcing the extension of the compromise agreement to include Türkiye.
+On 18 December 2023, the G20/OECD Inclusive Framework on Base Erosion and Profit Shifting (the "Inclusive Framework") issued a statement calling for a finalization of the text of the Pillar One multilateral convention (MLC) by the end of March 2024 with a view to holding a signing ceremony by the end of June 2024. itus • On 16 October 2020, the Spanish law (the Law) on DST was published in the Spanish Official Gazette after its prior approval by the Spanish Congress and Senate · On 14 January 2021, the US Trade Representative (USTR) published the results of the investigations of the Spanish DST, concluding that the features of Spanish DST are unreasonable, discriminatory and challenging.
 Nonetheless, no retaliatory measures were imposed.
 During the Q1 of 2021, the Spanish Tax Authorities (STA) started to require information to companies potentially subject to the Spanish DST, regarding income received and payments made in FY20 for services that could be included in any of the 3 categories of online services regulated as taxable events of DST (i.e. online advertising services, online intermediation services, data transfer services).
 On 31 May 2021, the Basque Tax Authorities approved their own DST regulations.
-Because of constitutional rights, the three provinces included in this region have the right to regulate their own taxes so they approved their own DST regulation as well as their corresponding DST forms to be filled in each of the territories.
+Because of constitutional rights, the three provinces included in this region have the right to regulate their own taxes, so they approved their own DST regulation as well as their corresponding DST forms to be filled in each of the territories.
 These regulations have been applicable from 2Q 2022 onwards (this is, for filing obligations with a deadline after 1 July 2022).
 Additionally, on 20 October 2022, Navarra, another region with constitutional rights to approve its own tax regulation, also approved the DST regulations applicable in its territory.
 The DST regulations approved by each of the referred regions do not change the main aspects of the DST regulation of the Spanish central territory but instead of submitting only one tax form, companies need to submit five different tax forms, one for each of the three Basque provinces, another one for Navarra and the last one for the rest of Spain.
-In this regard, companies must declare in each tax form the revenues concerning to the users of the digital services that are located in each of the referred territory.
-On 9 June 2021, Royal Decree 400/2021, whereby allocation of users' devices and formal obligations with regards to the Digital Services Tax (DST) is developed has been published in the Spanish Official Gazette The regulation develops two aspects of the tax: (i) the mechanisms for locating users' devices and (ii) the formal (ii) the formal obligations (the keeping of registers, the preparation of a descriptive report and the and the establishment of systems, mechanisms or agreements for the location of the users).
-On 10 June 2021, the Ministry of Finance published the draft interpretative Resolution of the General Directorate of Taxes regarding the DST.
-A text widely demanded by the business sector, which aims to establish interpretative and clarifying criteria for the application of the DST.
-This draft has been subject to a public information and audience process until 21 June 2021.
+In this regard, companies must declare in each tax form the revenues concerning to the users of the digital services that are located in each of the referred territories or in the rest of the Spanish territory.